What is CRM?

 In today’s market, even for small businesses, CRM automation is becoming a must have.
 Automation helps create efficiency and increases productivity by automating your manual processes.
-Your various actions in the CRM will trigger workflows to complete a task according to a set of rules that you define.
+Your various actions in the CRM trigger workflows to complete a task according to a set of rules that you define.
 This might mean triggering the billing process when a sale closes or an email reminder when a warranty date expires.

 Advantages of Cloud CRM

-As cloud CRM software is hosted and maintained by the CRM vendor, there’s no capital costs and no maintenance for the customer.
+As cloud CRM software is hosted and maintained by the vendor, there’s no capital costs and no maintenance for the customer.
 By running thousands of customers’ CRM systems, the provider can create great economies of scale.
-These factors make a cloud-based CRM very affordable with options to pay monthly or yearly, so there’s low financial risk.
+These factors make a cloud-based system very affordable with options to pay monthly or yearly, so there’s low financial risk.

 The other big advantage is that CRM users can access the system from anywhere via their internet browser.
 This might be at home, their office, or on the go from their phone.

-What is Really Simple Systems CRM?
+What is Really Simple Systems?

 At Really Simple Systems we’re proud of our customers’ success and encourage them to post CRM reviews to help new customers make their selection.